Living Building Residence

 The unit mix of the West Residences offers a variety of living opportunities, from efficient micro-units and studio units to one-bedroom and two-bedroom apartments.

-The nine micro-units have no kitchens, instead inviting residents to use the common kitchens in the communal hubs.
-The micro-units will be grouped together, in close proximity to the West portal, across two floors, and will establish an intentional community within the Living Village.
+The nine micro-units have no kitchens, instead inviting residents to use the common kitchenettes in the communal hubs which also include common study centers.
+The micro-units will be grouped together across two floors establishing intentional communities within the Living Village.

 Other unit types will be positioned alongside the micro-units, so as to not silo the micro-units into specific buildings or floors.
 Because of their location, the micro-units will be at the center of the community zones within the Village.